Regent's Park tube station: Station design

 Construction of the station ticket hall involved digging a box-like void underneath the garden above.
 This caused significant subsidence, and is why the large metal beams in the ticket hall are present.

 Unlike most of the BS&WR's other stations, Regent's Park has no surface buildings and is accessed from a subway.
 The station is served by lifts, and between 10 July 2006 and 14 June 2007 it was closed to allow essential refurbishment work on these and other parts of the station.
 There is also a staircase with 96 steps.

-Nearby points of interest are Regent's Park itself, the Royal Academy of Music, the Royal College of Physicians, Holy Trinity Church, Portland Place and Harley Street.

 Great Portland Street station is within walking distance to the east for interchanges to the Circle, Hammersmith & City, and Metropolitan lines; however, out-of-station interchange fares do not apply and both journeys are charged separately.

+Points of interest

+Nearby are Regent's Park itself, Madame Tussauds' museum, the Royal Academy of Music, the Royal College of Physicians, Holy Trinity Church, St. Marylebone Parish Church, Portland Place and Harley Street.
+The station is close by the former residences of H.G.
+Wells, Elizabeth Bowen, Ralph Vaughan Williams, Ernest Jones and Sir Charles Wheatstone, all of which are marked with blue plaques placed by the Greater London Council.

 Services

-Regent's Park station is on the Bakerloo line between Baker Street to the north and Oxford Circus to the south.
+Regent's Park station is on the Bakerloo line in London fare zone 1.
+It is between Baker Street to the north and Oxford Circus to the south.
 The typical service pattern in trains per hour (tph) operated during off-peak hours weekdays and all day Sundays is: